 AseptSoft can export your module's functional specification data to a professionally formatted Word document (.docx).
-The export produces a structured document containing tables for each data type — States, Fluids, Parameters, Variables, Alarms, Interlocks, Control Loops, and Dialogs — ready for sharing, review, or inclusion in qualification binders.
+The export produces a structured document containing tables for each data type — covering states, fluids, parameters, variables, alarms, interlocks, control loops, dialogs, processes, equipment module configurations, and algorithm — ready for sharing, review, or inclusion in qualification binders.

 💡 When to use Word export: Choose Word when you need an editable, shareable document that stakeholders can review, annotate, and comment on without needing access to AseptSoft.
 Ideal for distributing functional specifications during design reviews, FAT/SAT documentation, or regulatory submissions.